Ready to say goodbye to student loan debt for good? Learn More

 Happy person with money in their hand and floating around them.

-In that case, the bankruptcy trustee will ask for the extra money so it can be used to pay your creditors.
-Unfortunately, it doesn’t matter if the money is set aside for a specific bill or purpose; if it’s not exempt, the trustee can take it.
+If you have more money than you can protect with an exemption, the bankruptcy trustee will ask for the extra money so it can be used to pay your unsecured creditors.
+Unfortunately, it doesn’t matter if the money is set aside for a specific bill or purpose.
+If it’s not exempt, the trustee can take it.

 Think necessities.
-First, any money going toward your regular monthly living expenses should be fine, so you can make sure to pay all of those bills before filing your Chapter 7.
+First, any money going toward your regular monthly living expenses should be fine, so you can make sure to pay all of those bills before filing your Chapter 7 case.
 Be careful about pre-paying any bills, though, as that may not be allowed.

 Depending on how much money you have to spend down, heading to Costco to stock up on toilet paper and non-perishables may be all you need.
 It can also mean getting your kids a new set of clothes for the upcoming school year, stocking up on other household supplies, or getting furniture.

 If you have a large amount of money to spend, it may make sense to purchase a (new to you) car.
 This is an easy filing expense to justify if you’re surrendering your current car in your Chapter 7 or Chapter 13 bankruptcy.
-Just make sure the car you purchase is protected by an exemption.
+Just make sure the car you purchase is protected by an exemption so you can keep it

 Best Practices While Spending Down Money Before Filing Bankruptcy

 Anything you do in the weeks or days leading up to your bankruptcy filing may be reviewed by the trustee.
 Their job is to make sure you’re not trying to “get away” with something that’s not allowed.
-Here are a few things you can do to prepare for dealing with your trustee on this.
+Here are a few things you can do to prepare for dealing with your trustee:

-Keep receipts.
+• Keep receipts.
 That way, you can show the trustee what you purchased.
-This is especially important if you’re spending more than $50 in any given store.
+This is especially important if you’re spending more than $50 on any given purchase.

-You should avoid spending money on luxury items.
-If your goal is to spend money to protect as much as possible then you’re not achieving it by shifting assets from one form that isn’t protected (cash or bank account) into another unprotected item.
+Avoid spending money on luxury goods.
+If your goal is to spend money to protect as much as possible, you won’t achieve that by shifting assets from one form that isn’t protected (cash or bank account) into another unprotected item.

 Instead, spend your funds in a manner that allows you to maximize your exemptions to protect as much as possible.